Fast and Robust Flocking of Protesters on Street Networks: Exploration of tactics

-In this Section, we follow an extensive method to explore the wide set of possible tactics on an entire city network: \begin{itemize} \item we consider the Paris street network discretized with parameter $\delta = 10$ meters, leading to a network of $N=145000$ nodes and $M=300736$ links, \item we consider $N$ walkers initially distributed uniformly at random in the network, \item we perform $1000$ time steps, thus considering reasonably short walks of approximately $10$ kilometers, \item we set $\beta$ large enough to ensure that each walking rule strictly follows its criterion, \item we finally consider all tactics obtained as combinations of $\alpha_C$ parameter values from $0$ to $1$ by steps of $0.1$ such that $\sum_{C \in \mathcal{C}}\alpha_{C} = 1$. \end{itemize}
+In this section, we use an extensive method to explore the wide set of possible tactics on an entire city network: \begin{itemize} \item we consider the Paris street network discretized with parameter $\delta = 10$ meters, leading to a network of $n=130276$ nodes and $m=300736$ links, \item we consider a set $W$ of $|W|=n$ walkers initially distributed uniformly at random in the network, \item we perform $1000$ time steps, thus considering reasonably short walks of approximately $10$ kilometers at most, \item we consider all tactics obtained as combinations of $\alpha_C$ parameter values from $0$ to $1$ by steps of $0.1$ such that $\sum_{C \in \mathcal{C}}\alpha_{C} = 1$, \item finally, we set $\beta$ large enough to ensure that each walking rule strictly follows its criterion.
+Indeed, in the following experiments, lowering this value only worsened gathering scores, as it is equivalent to adding noise to walkers choices. \end{itemize}

 With this setup, we obtain $1001$ different tactics.
-We run $10$ simulations of each tactic and we plot the average mobility and gathering scores in Figure~\ref{fig:scatter}.
-In these plots, each dot corresponds to a tactic defined by a set of $\alpha_C$ parameter values.
+We run $10$ simulations of each tactic and plot the average coverage and gathering scores in Figure~\ref{fig:scatter}.
+In these plots, each dot corresponds to a tactic, defined by a set of $\alpha_C$ parameter values.
 We split these tactics into six plots: we display a set of tactics on the same plot if they all have $\alpha_C > 0.5$ for the same criterion $C$, and we display on the last plot the set of all other tactics.

-We also display in each plot of Figure~\ref{fig:scatter} a vertical and an horizontal line that indicate baseline results.
-Then, the tactics achieving the best flocking performances are the ones in the upper right corner: they obtain groups bigger and are more mobile that the baseline.
+We also display in each plot of Figure~\ref{fig:scatter} vertical and a horizontal lines that indicate baseline results.
+Then, the tactics achieving the best flocking performances are the ones in the upper right corner: they obtain larger and more mobile groups than the baseline.

-We pay particular attention to {strict tactics}, which performances are spotted by {red} dots in Figure~\ref{fig:scatter}.
+We pay particular attention to {strict tactics}, which performances are spotted by red dots in Figure~\ref{fig:scatter}.
 We also highlight what we identify as the best tactic regarding our scores.
 It is the tactic with the highest gathering score among tactics that outperform our baseline.
-We display the evolution of mobility and gathering scores over time for these tactics in Figure~\ref{fig:evoltime}.
+For more insight, we display the evolution of coverage, gathering and sprawling scores over time for these tactics in Figure~\ref{fig:evoltime}.